History of Armenian Americans in Los Angeles: Religion

 In 1951, Cardinal Gregorio Pietro Agagianian, the Patriarch of Cilicia, was invited to visit Los Angeles by Cardinal James Francis McIntyre, the Archbishop of Los Angeles.
 That same year, Mekhitarist priest Michael Akian arrived in Los Angeles to assist with establishing a local Armenian parish.
-Founded in Boyle Heights in 1952, Our Lady Queen of Martyrs became the enter of Catholic Armenian life in Los Angeles, but most of its parishioners have since died or moved to more affluent neighborhoods.
+Founded in Boyle Heights in 1952, Our Lady Queen of Martyrs became the center of Catholic Armenian life in Los Angeles, but most of its parishioners have since died or moved to more affluent neighborhoods.
 Since 2001, the church's prominence has been overshadowed by St. Gregory the Illuminator Cathedral in Glendale.